hmcts/befta-fw/README.md

    * TEST_URL: This is the base URL of the APIs to be tested.
    * IDAM_URL: This is the base URL of the API authenticating the users on behalf of which the API calls will be delivered.
-   * S2S_URL: This is the URL of the API providing Service to Service tokens for API calls.
+   * S2S_URL: This is the base URL of the API authenticating the client applications on behalf of which the API calls will be delivered.
    * BEFTA_S2S_CLIENT_ID: Client ID of the application on behalf of which the API calls will be delivered.
    * BEFTA_S2S_CLIENT_SECRET: Client Secret of the application on behalf of which the API calls